Corporate Governance Code

 Board of Directors and Board Committees

-The Board of Directors, which consists of four Executive and two Non-Executive Directors, is responsible for the Group’s system of corporate governance.
+The Board of Directors, which consists of four Executive and three Non-Executive Directors, is responsible for the Group’s system of corporate governance.
 The role of the Non-Executive Directors is to bring independent judgement to Board discussions and decisions.
 The Board meets regularly throughout the year.
 It has a schedule of matters referred to it for decision, which includes Group strategy and future developments, allocation of financial resources, investments, annual and interim results, and risk management.
 The Group has two Board committees, which operate within defined terms of reference.

 The Directors are responsible for ensuring that the Group maintains a system of internal control to provide them with reasonable assurance regarding the reliability of financial information used within the business and for publication and that assets are safeguarded.
 There are inherent limitations in any system of internal financial control.
 On the basis that such a system can only provide reasonable but not absolute assurance against material misstatement or loss and that it relates only to the needs of the business at the time, the system as a whole was found by the Directors at the time of approving the accounts to be generally appropriate to the size of the business.